Vice Chancellor and President’s Scholarships

 - Highly ranked amongst other scholarship applications

-Note: It is expected that the student’s supervisory panel will comprise at least 3 supervisors including an end-user advisor.
+Note: It is expected that the candidate’s supervisory panel will comprise at least 3 supervisors including an end-user advisor.

 *RTP Stipend scholarships, IPRS, USAPA, UPS, IRTS and RTIS stipend

-The Vice Chancellor and President’s Scholarship is very competitive and selection will be based on:
+The Vice Chancellor and President’s Scholarship is competitive and selection is based on:

 - Meeting the eligibility criteria

-- Academic and research standing as reflected in the student’s application for admission and scholarship awarded at UniSA
+- Academic and research standing as reflected in the candidate’s application for admission and scholarship awarded at UniSA

-- the student’s ability to demonstrate how their research exemplifies alignment with the objectives of the ‘Transformed PhD’ and how they would use the scholarship to further these objectives,
+- the candidate’s ability to demonstrate how their research exemplifies alignment with the objectives of the ‘Transformed PhD’ and how they will use the scholarship to further these objectives,

 - Principal supervisor’s supporting statement on behalf of the supervisory panel

-Students must have their research proposal approved within 6 months full-time study, or up to 12 months where specified by the student's home School and Division.
-The scholarship will be paid to the student upon confirmation of candidature.
+Candidates must have their research proposal approved within 6 months full-time study, or up to 12 months where specified by the candidate’s Academic Unit.
+The scholarship will be paid upon confirmation of candidature.

 As recipients also have an ambassadorial role to play in advocating for the significance of their research and the transformed PhD, they will be required to participate in the University’s promotion of the Transformed PhD, including media activities.